gopiinho/ender-contracts-docs/endertreasury.md

 ## Key Features

-Purpose of `EnderTreasury` is to hold the bond assets.
+Purpose of `EnderTreasury` is to hold the bond assets, deposit them to strategies and keeping track of the assets and mint END tokens for the user.

 <br>